Candy-Chebet/abandonedCartRecovery/README.md

 - Indicate the intervals of reminders(3 hrs, 24 hours 72 hours)
 - card for each email sent at each interval.
--Give link for customizing the template for each email sent at different times(Connects to customizeTemplateCard component) After customiyaion of the 3 emails -  a Launch action button
+-Give link for customizing the template for each email sent at different times(Connects to customizeTemplateCard component) After customizaion of the 3 emails -  a Launch action button

 customizeTemplateCard
 have default